AmeriCorps Community School Coordinator (ACSC)

 Compensation and Benefits:

-2. At the end of their term of service, members receive an education award of $6,345 to use toward payment of student loans or upcoming college/university/technical school tuition, fees, and/or books.
+- At the end of their term of service, members receive an education award of $3,172 - $6,345 (amount is based on whether they are part time, reduced full time or full time) to use toward payment of student loans or future tuition, fees, and/or books.
 If the member is over the age of 55, they may gift their education award to a child or grandchild.
 All members can receive forbearance of payments on current student loans.

-3. Members receive health care assistance (AmeriCorps reimburses up to $150 towards health care)
+- Full time members can receive health care assistance (AmeriCorps reimburses full time members up to $150 towards health care)

-5. Members receive initial and ongoing professional training and support from our central AEIOU staff as well as training and support from the Community School Director and the district and school where they work.
+- All members receive initial and ongoing professional training and support from our central Student Success staff as well as training and support the district and school where they work.

 Member Requirements/ Information:

-● Member must be a high school graduate and a citizen of the United States
+- Member must be a high school graduate and a citizen or lawful permanent resident of the United States

 Other Preferred Qualifications